Court Rules

 Yes.
 A pre-motion letter is required for discovery.
 Details: 6 pages.
 Discovery disputes require conference before filing letter-motion (max 6 pages)

-What page or word limits apply to sentencing memorandum before Judge Jennifer H. Rearden?
+What page or word limits apply to diversity jurisdiction letter before Judge Jennifer H. Rearden?

-Judge Jennifer H. Rearden's rule states these limits: 25 pages.
-Sentencing memoranda are limited to 25 pages unless prior permission granted.
+Judge Jennifer H. Rearden's rule states these limits: 6 pages.
+Diversity jurisdiction letters limited to 6 double-spaced pages.

-What page or word limits apply to memorandum of law before Judge Jennifer H. Rearden?
+What page or word limits apply to pretrial memorandum before Judge Jennifer H. Rearden?

 What formatting rules apply to filings before Judge Jennifer H. Rearden?